nigeldwatkins/Backende-commerce/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the GitHub repository.

 # Technology
+The following technologies and tools are used in this project:

+<br>1.
+Node.js
+<br>2.
+Express.js
+<br>3.
+Sequelize
+<br>4.
+MySQL
+<br>5.
+Insomnia Core (API testing tool)
+Please refer to the package.json file for a complete list of dependencies and their versions.

 # Author
 https://github.com/nigeldwatkins